balenaltd/handbook/Team-checklist.md

    * Resin.io admin
    * Timezone.io
    * Intercom
-* Created an issue in the resin-site repo to share your photo, location, and job title with the team
 * Shared your 'first day as a balena user' experience in Flowdock (r/product)

 If your checklist is full of ticks then it's time to contact the Operations Team (t/operations) and let them know.